cockroachdb/docs/src/current/molt/live-migration-service.md

 This page describes how to [install](#installation), [configure](#configuration), [secure](#security), and [use the LMS](#molt-lms-cli) to perform a live migration. {% comment %}For more information, see [Migration Strategy: Live Migration]({% link {{site.current_cloud_version}}/migration-strategy-live-migration.md %}).{% endcomment %}

-For a demo of the Live Migration Service in action, watch the following video:
+Watch a demo of the Live Migration Service in action:

 {% include_cached youtube.html video_id="HA8ec9e_a-s" %}